3fon3fonov/exostriker/README.md

 * Print the GUI screen into a .jpeg/.png image (useful for sharing quick results, just like the image above).
 * Direct import of TESS & K2 *lc.fits, and CHEOPS *SCI_COR*.fits files.
 * Combined modeling with Hipparcos, DR4 (when available) and Imaging Astrometry.

-**What is to be implemented**:

-* Larger arsenal of N-body/dynamical simulation/analysis tools (+ "REBOUND" is planned to be included).
+* Larger arsenal of N-body/dynamical simulation/analysis tools ("REBOUND" is included).
 <!-- * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).-->